Update for students experiencing Study Permit delays

 Important note for US Citizens arriving from the USA:

 - U.S. citizens can apply for their Study Permits at the Port of Entry (border crossing / airport) - no advance application is required. (http://www.cic.gc.ca/english/information/applications/guides/5552ETOC.asp)

 - If you have submitted an on-line application and have not received the Study Permit approval letter by the time you enter Canada, you should inform the immigration agent and request to apply again in order to obtain the Study Permit right on the spot.
 Please bring copies of all the required documents necessary for the Study Permit approval.

-Arrangements for all other International students:
+Arrangements for all other Undergraduate (Bachelor's degree) students:

 - If you cannot arrive by September 17, 2013 because your study permit has been delayed, please contact us so we can arrange for you to begin your studies at McGill in January or in a later term.
 Send an email to deferral [at] mcgill [dot] ca using the subject line: Late study permit issues: [your name and McGill ID number].
 Please do this by Friday, August 2.